-- Account and routing numbers where you want your proceeds wired to
+- Account and routing numbers of where you want your funds wired to

 Get ready for closing

-There will probably be ~2-5 days between the time you sign and the day that the sale of your house is official.
+There will probably be ~2-5 days between the time you sign and the day that the sale of your home is official.

-- Remove everything that’s not included in the sale.
+- Remove everything from your home that is not included in the sale

 Funding the buyer’s loan